python-trio/trio/docs/source/reference-io.rst

       accepted by the operating system.

       ``flags`` are passed on to ``send``.

+      .. warning:: If two tasks call this method simultaneously on the same socket, then their data may end up intermingled on the wire.
+This is almost certainly not what you want.
+Use the highlevel interface instead (:meth:`trio.SocketStream.send_all`);
+         it reliably detects this error.

       Most low-level operations in trio provide a guarantee: if they raise :exc:`trio.Cancelled`, this means that they had no effect, so the